albertnieto/homogan/readme.md

 This project started on 10th of February, which implementation occured from 27th of February to 8th of April.

+This network has been implemented with Tensorflow 2.0 and Keras.
+Experiments were run in Google Colab.

 ## Table of Contents

 - [HomoGAN](#homogan)